reven/razer-osx-led-gui/README.md

 It's basically a wrapper for the command-line application [osx-razer-led](https://github.com/DocSystem/osx-razer-led) originally developed by @DocSystem, building upon work by @kprinssu and @dylanparker, and the linux driver code by @terrycain.
 With some _special_ glue.

 ## Usage
+Download the [latest release](https://github.com/Reven/razer-osx-led-gui/releases/latest/download/Razer-OSX-LED.GUI.zip).
 Just drop the app into your applications folder.
 You don't need to install the original `razer-osx-led` script, it's baked in.
 You can add it to your startup items to have the saved settig apply after startup.

 The currently supported effects are the same as in the original app, with some adaptations.
 Your device might not support all of them.